GrantErickson/VerticalVenture/README.md

 3. See if you can fill the cavern with water with a minimum of additional blocks.

 ## Performance
 I added some performance counters to see how things were working.
 The water and lighting is somewhat costly.
 It would be hard to scale beyond this size without using better logic for these calculations.
-They are very nieve at this point.
+They are very naive at this point.
 While Vue is fast, this pushes it a bit.
-Settling the water at the beginning is the most time consuming part of the process.
+Settling the water at the beginning is the most time-consuming part of the process.

 ## Other ideas
 1. Better world randomization